 Nutanix is an American enterprise virtualization and storage company which simplifies datacenter infrastructure by integrating server and storage resources into a complete package.
 Nutanix was founded by experienced data center architects and engineers from the big names in IT and the likes of Google, Yahoo, and Facebook.
 Nutanix delivers a web scaled converged infrastructure for enterprise.
-‘Webscale IT’ is a term used to design, build and manage data center infrastructure, where capabilities go beyond scale in terms of size, speed and agility.
+‘Webscale IT’ is a term used to design, build and data center infrastructure, where capabilities go beyond scale in terms of size, speed and agility.

 How is it better than the current technologies?

 The converged storage and virtualization pack from Nutanix infrastructure eliminates the limitations of traditional standalone hypervisors and makes virtualization invisible.
 The Hyper-converged infrastructure of Nutanix reduces power and space, and also eliminates storage complexity.

 The platform handles clustering and file duplication independently.
 Thus, a Nutanix cluster will automatically handle node, disk, and network failures.
 The platform also provides I/O at the speed of local disk and uses local Solid-State Drive to accelerate access to the most frequently used data.
 Nutanix systems support the Microsoft Hyper-V hypervisors, VMware vSphere, and KVM, for Linux-based workloads that makes it versatile.

 It is an assemblage combination of four individual servers and a direct-attached storage that brings shared storage right into the box, and also eliminating the need for a back-end SAN or NAS.
 The combination of hardware nodes plus special software makes up the Nutanix Distributed File System.
 Inspired by the Google File System, NDFS delivers a unified pool of storage from all nodes across the cluster.
 NDFS uses virtual storage controllers, one per node, which control the management of local storage of each node.